kylifornication-code/thedrizzle/docs/blog/posts/RHS.md

 [//]: <> (TODO: Update preface to work)
 !!!
 Preface

     When I woke up Dec 12th, I knew something was off but I didn't realize what and how serious it was.
-I didn't realize the next 1.5 years to now (June 2025) would be full of lessons -  now gratitude - but naturally life is going to life.
+I didn't realize the next ~1.5 years to now (Sept 2025) would be full of lessons -  now gratitude - but naturally life is going to life.

     I told myself I'd write about my journey with Ramsay Hunt Syndrome eventually though.
 Not so much to reflect, but to share my timeline objectively and hopefully it could help someone else.